-The Osney, St Thomas & New Botley Allotment Association is an unincorporated association of enthusiastic gardeners with two sites in West Oxford (OX2), both leased from Oxford City Council.
+The Osney, St Thomas & New Botley Allotment Association is an unincorporated association of enthusiastic gardeners with two sites in West Oxford (OX2), both licensed from Oxford City Council.

 Twenty Pound Meadow (OX2 0BT) lies on the North side of Botley Road immediately to the West of the main channel of the River Thames or Isis.
 It has 179 plots and is also home to the Association’s shop.